Black Hole shadows of $\alpha'$-corrected black holes

 \section{Slowly rotating $\alpha' -$ corrected BH}

-The slowly rotating black hole solution found in \citep{Agurto-Sepulveda:2022vvf} corresponds to a consistent solution of the equations (\ref{phi const eom1}) and (\ref{phi const eom2}) for $\overline{g}_{\mu\nu}$ being the slowly rotating Kerr metric with rotation parameter $a$, expanded up to $a^{2}$ neglecting terms $\mathcal{O}(a^{3})$.
+The slowly rotating black hole solution found in \citep{Agurto-Sepulveda:2022vvf} corresponds to a consistent solution of the equations (\ref{phi const eom1}) and (\ref{phi const eom2}) for $\overline{g}_{\mu\nu}$ being the slowly rotating Kerr metric with rotation parameter $a$, expanded up to $a^{2}$ neglecting terms $\mathcal{O}(a^{3})$, and extending to the stationary case the early found static solutions in $\alpha'$-corrected GR in \cite{Callan:1988hs}.
 We find that it is possible to integrate the equation even considering the logarithmic branch, controlled by an integration constant $b$, in the $\alpha$-corrected static configuration.
-An analytic solution of (\ref{phi const eom1})-(\ref{phi const eom2}) at non-linear level in the rotation parameter is still not known in the literature, nevertheless higher order correction in $a$ could be obtained along the lines of \citep{Cano:2021rey}.
+An analytic solution of (\ref{phi const eom1})-(\ref{phi const eom2}) at non-linear level in the rotation parameter is still not known in the literature, nevertheless higher order correction in $a$ could be obtained along the lines of \citep{Cano:2021rey}, also in Einstein theory in the presence of a Gauss-Bonnet term in arbitrary dimension \cite{Konoplya:2020fbx}.
 The slowly rotating spacetime, neglecting orders $\mathcal{O}(a^{2}\alpha,a^{3},\alpha^2)$, including the logarithmic branch is given by

 where